This blog may contain affiliate links. Read our disclosure policy for more info.

 And besides that, there are plenty of fun things to do in Dunedin!
 It’s easy to spend a week or two here and still not see or do everything Dunedin has to offer.

 First of all, Dunedin calls itself the “wildlife capital of New Zealand” because you can see fur seals, dolphins, and even whales a short driving distance from the CBD/downtown.

 In Dunedin CBD, you can go on a brewery tour, climb the steepest street in the world, and taste some excellent coffee.
-Further afield, some of the best beaches in the country are right here in Dunedin – head to St Clair beach for excellent surf and Sandfly Bay for gorgeous scenery and the chance to see fur seals!
+Further afield, some of the best beaches in New Zealand are right here in Dunedin – head to St Clair Beach for excellent surfing and Sandfly Bay for gorgeous scenery and the chance to see fur seals!

 In this blog post, I list 21 of the very best things to do in Dunedin including other important tips for visiting – enjoy!

 - Things to do in Dunedin, New Zealand